The Easier UVM Coding Guidelines and Code Generator

 At Last, One Functional Verification Methodology for Everyone!

-The source code for the 1.0 release, now known as the UVM Base Class Library (BCL), evolved from the UVM Early Adopter release, which in turn was based on OVM version 2.1.1.
+The source code for the original 1.0 release, known as the UVM Base Class Library (BCL), evolved from the UVM Early Adopter release, which in turn was based on OVM version 2.1.1.
 The most obvious difference between OVM and UVM-EA was that all occurrence of the prefix "ovm_" were quite literally replaced with "uvm_", "OVM_" by "UVM_", "tlm_" by "uvm_tlm_", and so forth.
 The UVM-EA kit included a script to convert existing OVM source code.
 UVM-EA added a few new features on top of OVM 2.1.1, which itself added a few new features to OVM 2.0.
-Since OVM 2.0, the most noticeable additions have been:
+The most noticeable additions in the 1.0 release were:

 - An end-of-test objection mechanism to ease the task of cleaning up at the end of a verification run

 - A callback mechanism that provides an alternative to the factory for customizing behavior

 - A report catcher to ease the task of customized report handling

 - A heartbeat mechanisms to monitor the liveness of verification components.

 The UVM 1.0x releases add the following features to the Early Adopter release

 - Register layer, based on the Register Abstraction Layer of VMM